Jackson notes the progress she represents in her journey to the Supreme Court

 Judge Jackson’s confirmation was a historic moment for our nation.
 We’ve taken another step toward making our highest court reflect the diversity of America.
 She will be an incredible Justice, and I was honored to share this moment with her. pic.twitter.com/K8SAh25NL5— President Biden (@POTUS) April 7, 2022

-Biden took time to praise Jackson's "dignity" and said her confirmation is a fulfillment, not just of a campaign promise he made, but of a definition of America he said he offered to Chinese President Xi years ago as a nation of "possibilities."
+Biden took time to praise Jackson's "dignity" and said her confirmation is a fulfillment not just of a campaign promise he made, but of a definition of America he said he offered to Chinese President Xi Jinping years ago as a nation of "possibilities."

 Biden recognized a couple of younger Black women in the audience who had voiced their feelings of inspiration from the judge, including a young woman who said she wants to be a Supreme Court justice one day.